-- A. Applicants for licensure as a private patrol operator must submit the following: - (1) proof of age indicating applicant is at least 21 years of age (copy of birth certificate, driver's license, [state] government issued identification card, military identification, or U.S. passport [or baptismal certificate]); - (2) completed application; - (3) proof of successfully passing a jurisprudence examination to be administered by the department;
+- A. Applicants for licensure as a private patrol operator must submit the following: - [(1) proof of age indicating applicant is at least 21 years of age (copy of birth certificate, driver's license, state issued identification card, military identification, U.S. passport or baptismal certificate); - ([2]1) completed application, which includes the applicant's: - (a) full name; - (b) mailing address; - (c) electronic mail address; - (d) date of birth; - (e) employment record for the most recent five years; - (f) signed release of information; and - (g) certificate in support of experience qualification to be completed by former or present employer;

+([3]2) proof of successfully passing a jurisprudence examination to be administered by the department;

-- (4) proof of experience of actual work performed as a security guard consisting of not less than 4,000 hours of actual work performed as a guard, watchman, or patrolman or an equivalent position, one year of which shall have been in a supervisory capacity; the experience shall have been acquired within five years preceding the filing of the application with the department; years of qualifying experience and the precise nature of that experience shall be substantiated by written certification from the applicant's employers and shall be subject to independent verification by the department as it determines is warranted; the burden of proving necessary experience is on the applicant; - (5) [proof of being firearm certified as required by 16.48.4.8 NMAC, if the position will require being armed with a firearm;] - (6) non-refundable application fee as set forth in Part 5; and - (7) criminal history background check as set forth in Subsection C of 16.48.2.13 NMAC.
+- ([4]3) proof of experience of actual work performed as a security guard consisting of not less than 4,000 hours of actual work performed as a guard, watchman, or patrolman or an equivalent position, one year of which shall have been in a supervisory capacity; the experience shall have been acquired within five years preceding the filing of the application with the department; years of qualifying experience and the precise nature of that experience shall be substantiated by written certification from the applicant's employers and shall be subject to independent verification by the department as it determines is warranted; the burden of proving necessary experience is on the applicant; - [(5) proof of being firearm certified as required by 16.48.4.8 NMAC, if the position will require being armed with a firearm;] - ([6]4) non-refundable application fee as set forth in Part 5; and - ([715) criminal history background check as set forth in Subsection C of 16.48.2.13 NMAC. - B. Pursuant to Section 61-27B-34 of the act, NMSA 1978, all applicants for initial issuance[5] reinstatement or renewal] of a private patrol operator license in New Mexico shall be required to be fingerprinted to establish positive identification for a [state and] federal criminal history background check pursuant to the instructions within the application provided by the department. - [(1) Fingerprints shall be taken: